Hacknocraft/AppFriendsDocs/docs/index.md

 please read [Android SDK guide](android/quick_start.md).
 A sample android application can be found [here](https://github.com/hacknocraft/AppfriendsAndroidSample).

 ### Javascript
 The javascript SDK can be used on your website as well as hybrid mobile apps.
+Javascript SDK can be downloaded [here](https://github.com/Hacknocraft/AppFriendsJavascript).
+A sample web widget can be found [here](https://github.com/Hacknocraft/AppFriendsWebUI/tree/master/web-widget).

 ## Server API
 AppFriends has comprehensive REST APIs for you to use.
 There are two types of APIs: [Application API](api/applicationapi.md) and [Admin API](api/adminapi.md).